1

 -

-Soil Type: Prefers slightly acidic to neutral, well-drained soil.
+Soil Type: Prefers slightly acidic to neutral, well-drained soil -

-Planting Depth: Plant at the same depth as in the container.
+Planting Depth: Plant at same depth as in nursery -

 Share